Sympistis acheron

-Sympistis acheron is a moth of the family Noctuidae first described by James T. Troubridge in 2008.
+Sympistis acheron is a species of moth in the family Noctuidae that was first described by James T. Troubridge in 2008.
 It is found from in western North America from southern British Columbia south to California at altitudes of 2000 to 10000 ft.

 The wingspan is 32 to 39 mm.
 Adults are on wing from late July to late September.